dauletle/helium-3/README.md

 ## Usage
 ### Run the simulation
 1. Clone the git repository into the desired location.
-2. Open the Command Prompt or Terminal, and navigate to the project root folder.
+2. Open the Command Prompt or Terminal and navigate to the project root folder.
 3. Enter the following command to run the simulator.
-For instance, this would be how to run the simulation for You can run the simulation with the Command Prompt or Terminal.
-It is recommended to navigate to the For instance, if a simulation with 75 trucks and 3 unload stations needs to be performed, the following command can be used:
+For instance, if a simulation with 75 trucks and 3 unload stations needs to be performed, the following command can be used:
 ```shell
 python run_simulation.py -n 75 -m 3
 ```